riccardoperra/ngx-reactive-loading/README.md

   /**
    * Track the changes of the given loading state property.
    * The returned observable has built-in memoization with
-   * default rxjs distinctUntilChange operator and the value
+   * default rxjs distinctUntilChanged operator and it has
-   * is shared among all subscribers (shareReplay({refCount: true, bufferSize: 1})) *
+   * subscription optimization with shareReplay
+   *
    * @example
    * import {LoadingService} from 'ngx-reactive-loading';